FredrikVullum/SteamConnectionInfo/README.md

 Add functionality for setting your own keybindings for lock/unlock and hide/show of Window

-Create a repository for the DLL that is injected
+Create a a Git repository for the DLL that is injected